tradinghours/docs.tradinghours.com/src/3.x/introduction.md

 ## Welcome to TradingHours.com

-TradingHours.com is the most trusted source for financial calendaring reference data.
-Our data is carefully collected and verified using only primary sources.
+TradingHours.com is the most trusted source for financial calendar reference data.
+All data is carefully researched and verified using only primary sources.

-## Why Trading Hours?
+## Why TradingHours.com?

-Traditionally, it can be difficult to answer simple questions, like "Is the market open now?" or "When does the market close for this holiday?".
-Yet, it's never been more critical to have the answers to these questions quickly and accurately.
-Having accurate calendar data can help reduce risks associated with trading, such as failed trades, extra interest paid, and administrative costs.
+In today's globally connected financial world, it has never been more important to have accurate financial calendar information.

+Our data can help you streamline operations, reduce settlement risk, prevent failed trades, avoid extra interest paid due to unexpected settlement delays, back-test trading strategies, and much more.

-Our APIs allow you to easily pull market holidays and trading schedule information into your own application or trading algorithm.
-We've made answering simple questions about markets more effortless than ever before with our comprehensive API.
+APIs allow you to easily import market holidays, non-settlement dates, and trading schedule information into your own application while keeping data always up-to-date.

-## How Do We Keep Data Up-to-Date and Accurate?
+## How data collected and maintained?

-All data is collected and verified using primary sources.
+All data is carefully researched and verified using only primary sources.

-After data is collected, our skilled team of researchers continuously monitors markets for schedule changes.
-Once a change is found, we update our database immediately, which reflects in the APIs.
-This ensures our data is always up-to-date and adheres to the highest standards for accuracy.
+After data is collected, our researcher team continuously monitors markets for schedule changes.
+Once a change is found, the database is updated and immediately reflected in the APIs.
+This ensures your data is always up-to-date and adheres to the highest standards for accuracy.

-## What Does Trading Hours Cover?
+## What data is covered?

-We currently have coverage of over 900 unique exchanges and trading venues around the globe, including derivative markets, equities, bonds, options, and futures markets.
+We cover of over 900 unique exchanges and trading venues around the globe, including derivative markets, equities, bonds, options, futures, and currency markets.
 TradingHours.com is the only source for standardized financial calendar reference data that includes trading schedules for derivative markets.
 [View All Coverage](https://www.tradinghours.com/data/coverage)

-Our data includes:
+Data includes:
-- All holidays, including: trading holidays, settlement holidays, and partial days.
-- Support for timezones and daylight savings time transitions
-- Definitions for weekends for each market
+- Trading holidays
+- Non-settlement dates
+- Currency / FX holidays
-- Open and close time for each market
+- Partial and irregular schedules
 - Detailed trading phase information
-- Support for irregular and interday trading hours
+- Fully support for timezones and daylight savings transitions

 ## Data Licensing

-We have three subscription levels that grant access to our data.
-Two of these are API-level subscriptions.
-Our first subscription level, <b>TradingHours Pro</b>, grants access to our <a href="https://www.tradinghours.com/countdown" target=_blank>Countdown Dashboard</a>.
-It gives the ability to customize the markets that appear on the dashboard with an ad-free experience.
-However, with TradingHours Pro, you do not get access to any of the APIs in this documentation.

-Both **Market Status API** and **Enterprise API** subscriptions have access to APIs with different access levels.

-### Market Status API
-<b>Who should use it?</b> The Market Status API subscription is meant for Retail Traders, Developers, and Individuals.

-<b>What do I get?</b> With this subscription, you will have access to multiple APIs that provide you a snapshot of the current moment.
-This will tell you if markets are open right now and when they open or close next.
-You'll be able to see the current trading phase as well.
-You'll see information for current holidays and half-days.

-<b>What can I use this data for?</b>
-The Market Status API can be used for:
-- Building dashboards,
+Data licenses are available for enterprise firm, retail investors, and applications developers.

+We suggest the **Market Status API** for retail investors, website developers, or application developers.
+This API tells you if a market is open or closed right now and when it opens or closes next.
-- Adding countdowns to your own website or application,
+This is a very powerful tool that let's you add countdowns or market status indicators to your own website or app.
-- Activating trading systems when markets open,
-- Detecting market holidays,
-- and more.

-<b>How do I Get Started?</b>

-To get started, <a href="https://www.tradinghours.com/market-status-api" target=_blank>sign-up and start a free trial.</a>

-### Enterprise API
-<b>Who should use it?</b> The Enterprise API is available to Enterprise Companies.

-<b>What do I get?</b> With the Enterprise Subscription, you'll receive access to the Market Status API <b>plus</b> future holidays dates, full trading schedules, and more.

-<b>What can I use this data for?</b> The Enterprise API subscription provides you with complete market calendaring reference data.
-With this subscription, you can do everything the Market Status API allows supports.
-Additionally, working with Trading Hour's accurate system calendars help with:
-- Significantly reducing operational risks associated with trading and settlement,
-- Back-testing trading algorithms,
-- Improving system monitoring,
-- Avoiding unnecessary administrative costs,
-- and more.

-<b>How do I Get Started?</b>

-To get started, <a href="https://www.tradinghours.com/data" target=_blank>request a trial</a>.
-Be sure to use your **_@company.com_** email.

-### Subscription Tiers
+For enterprise-level and institutional investors, we make available our entire database of past and future market holidays and trading hours.

-In both the Market Status API and Enterprise API subscriptions, we offer three tiers of market access.
-This will help you only pay for what you need access to.
+In both the Market Status API and Enterprise API subscriptions, we offer three tiers of access.
+This ensures you only pay for the data you need.
 The three options are:
 - Core Markets: Includes the 25 largest equity markets around the world.
 - Emerging Markets: Includes Core Markets plus all global equity markets.
 - All Markets: Includes all from Core and Emerging, plus derivative markets.

+Custom packages are also available.

 ## Data Delivery

-Data can be accessed through our API for downloaded in bulk as a zip file.
+Data can be accessed through our API or downloaded in bulk as a zip file.
 Delivery formats through the API are JSON and CSV.
-Flat file downloads are in CSV and Excel format.
+Bulk flat file downloads are in CSV and Excel format.

 All data is fully machine-readable and ready for integration into your own application.

+## How do I get started?

+To get started, <a href="https://www.tradinghours.com/data" target=_blank>request a quote</a>.